SwiftDevJournal/BeginningSwiftBook/Functions.md

 * It starts with the keyword `func`.
 * The name of the function.
 It must start with a letter.
 There can be no spaces in the function name.
 * A list of arguments the functions takes.
+Arguments let you pass data for the function.
 A function may have no arguments.
 * The return type of the function.
 * The body of the function in braces.